wesovilabs/koazee/README.md

 */
 ```
 ##### stream.GroupBy
-This operation creates groups depending the returned value by the function
+This operation creates groups depending on the returned function value

 You can now optionally return an error as the second parameter to stop processing of the stream.
 The error will be available in `stream.Out().Err().UserError()`.